electro-cute-angels/informatic-flows/blender-bone-motion-exporter/README.md

 ## Possible Use Cases / Workflows
 - Generative music in Pure Data
-- Web-based animation visualization (using JSON format)
+- Web-based animations
-- Machine learning on movement patterns
+- ML model training
 - .. more use cases soon

 ## License